Darren Espanto

-Darren Lyndon Espanto (born May 24, 2001) is a Filipino-Canadian singer, actor, and television personality.

-He made his first television appearance on YTV's reality TV competition, The Next Star, in 2012 and rose to prominence after joining the first season of The Voice Kids Philippines.
-He was signed to ABS-CBN's Star Magic talent agency and has since developed a successful music career in the Philippines.
+Darren Lyndon Espanto (born May 24, 2001) is a Canadian-born Filipino singer, television personality, and actor.
+He first appeared on television as a contestant on YTV's reality competition series The Next Star (2012) and later gained wider recognition after joining the first season of The Voice Kids Philippines (2014), where he finished as runner-up.
+Espanto was subsequently signed to ABS-CBN's Star Magic talent agency, and has since established an entertainment career in the Philippines.
+He is a mainstay host on ABS-CBN's noontime variety show It's Showtime (2024–present).

-In 2024, Espanto joined the cast of presenters on It's Showtime.

-Personal life
+Early life and education

 Darren Lyndon Espanto was born in Calgary, Alberta, Canada on May 24, 2001.
-He is the first child of Filipino registered nurses Marinel Gonzales and Lyndon Espanto, who emigrated to Canada from Nueva Vizcaya province in the Philippines.
+He is the eldest child of Filipino registered nurses Marinel Gonzales and Lyndon Espanto, who emigrated to Canada from Nueva Ecija and Nueva Vizcaya provinces in the Philippines.
+In a concert, Espanto identified Muñoz, Nueva Ecija as his hometown.

 Espanto also has a younger sister, Lynelle.
 He speaks Tagalog.
 Espanto started singing at the age of three.
-As a toddler, he serenaded his parents with the tunes like "Hakuna Matata" from The Lion King.
+As a toddler, he sang tunes like "Hakuna Matata" from The Lion King to his parents.
 When his family realized his talents, they urged him to pursue singing as a career.

-On April 16, 2024, Espanto told Boy Abunda in Fast Talk with Boy Abunda that he had a one-year "puppy love" for Kyline Alcantara, romantic feelings for Ylona Garcia, and claimed he only had a friendship with AC Bonifacio.
-Darren also confirmed with Abunda he was "in a relationship" with Cassy Legaspi, and they had "romantic feelings" for each other.
+In an interview aired on Fast Talk with Boy Abunda on April 16, 2024, Espanto discussed aspects of his personal relationships, including past romantic interests and a then-current relationship.
 In August 2024, Espanto underwent an emergency appendectomy.

-Education

 Espanto, along with the other The Voice Kids finalists, received a ₱350,000 scholarship from Eton International School.
-Upon moving to the Philippines, he attended Eton International School and later began homeschooling under The Homeschool of Asia Pacific, where he completed his senior high school with honors.
-In Grade 11, he was awarded with second honors.
-In Grade 12, he graduated with first honors and received two special awards, the Achiever Award and the Excellence in Music and Arts Award.
+After relocating to the Philippines, he attended Eton International School and later transitioned to homeschooling under The Homeschool of Asia Pacific.
+He completed his senior high school education with honors, receiving second honors in Grade 11 and graduating with first honors in Grade 12.
+He also received the Achiever Award and the Excellence in Music and Arts Award.

 Career

-At age 10, Espanto won during the Main Edition Finals of the Pinoy Singing Sensation competition in Edmonton on August 20, 2011.
+At age 10, Espanto won the main finals of the Pinoy Singing Sensation competition in Edmonton on August 20, 2011.